-To make a horse follow you.-You may make any man's horse follow you in ten horse, you may mend his habits.
-In minutes, or sometimes less; go to the horse, rub his face, jaw, and chin ; leading him about, still saying to him, come along; a constant tone is necessary; by taking him away from persons and horses, repeat rubbing, leading, and stopping.
-Sometimes turn him round all ways, and keep his attention by saying. come along; put your arms round his neck, whispering in his ear, saving, come along.
+To make a horse follow you.-You may make any man's horse follow you in ten minutes, or sometimes less; go to the horse, rub his face, jaw, and chin ; leading him about, still saying to him, come along ; a constant tone is necessary ; by taking him away from persons and horses, repeat rubbing, leading, and stop. ping.
+Sometimes turn him round all ways, and keep his attention by saying. come along; put your arms round his neck, whispering in his ear, saying, come along.
 I suppose in some horses it is important to whisper to them, as it hides the secret, and gentles the horse; you may use any word you please, but be constant in your tone of voice.
 The same will cause all horses to follow.
 If a horse has an injury in the face, you had better put off taming him until it is well.